Constitution & Bylaws

 2. Purpose.
 The purpose of the Association is to promote scholarly exchange among persons interested in comparative studies of economic systems, planning, and economic development and to further the growth of systematic knowledge in this area by facilitating research, instruction, and publication.

 3. Membership.
 Any person sharing the stated goal of the organization may become and remain a member by paying the annual dues.

 4. Organization.
-The activities of the Association shall be directed by an Executive Committee consisting of a President, Vice-President, Executive Secretary, and four other members.
-All except the Executive Secretary shall be elected by the membership, the President and Vice-President for one year terms (with re-election possible) and the other members for two year terms, two positions to be filled each year.
-The Executive Secretary shall be appointed by the elected officers, and shall hold office at their pleasure The Executive Committee shall organize itself, and conduct the business of the Association in accordance with the Constitution and By-Laws.
+The activities of the Association shall be directed by an Executive Committee consisting of a President, President Elect, Past-President, Executive Secretary, and four other members.
+All except the Executive Secretary shall be elected by the membership, the President for a one-year term (with re-election possible) and the other members for three year terms, two positions to be filled each year.
+The Executive Secretary shall be appointed by the elected officers, and shall hold office for a three-year term with the option to renew for a second term.
+The Executive Committee shall organize itself, and conduct the business of the Association in accordance with the Constitution and By-Laws.

 5. Meetings.
 A general membership meeting shall be held at the annual meeting of the American Economic Association, to hear reports of the officers, and to act on business before the Association.
 At these meetings a minimum of forty members present is required to approve actions.

 1. Membership.
-A person may become a member of the Association by so requesting in a letter to the Executive Secretary.
-A member may withdraw by informing the Executive Secretary in writing that he no longer wishes to be a member.
+A person may become a member of the Association by so requesting through a communication to the Executive Secretary.
+A member may withdraw by informing the Executive Secretary in writing that they no longer wish to be a member.

 2. Student Members.
 Student membership shall be available, to any student registered at a college or university, with membership dues at half the regular rate, and limited to no more than five years.

 3. Rights and obligations of members.
 All members shall have the right to participate in the activities of the Association, and in the election of Officers.
 Membership involves no obligation other than the payment of annual dues.
 The Executive Committee shall establish the amount of the annual dues.